 My aunt has been dressing me up since I was a baby and I guess I got the love for clothes from her.
 Once my aunt moved out of the house, my dressing skills have been horrible.
 I follow the way my mom dress and honestly, her taste is nothing compare to my aunt.
 I used to dress in baggy shirts and baggy jeans, people would often criticized me including my mom.

 Once I enter College, a friend encouraged me to dress nice because she loves how clothes look on my body type.
 That’s where it starts and I never turn back.
 I’ve been sporting things that I wouldn’t normally wear and I feel great.

 These days, I’ve been looking for inspiration and Chictopia certainly helps me a lot.
 When I go shopping these days, I know what to look for and I know how to mix and match things easily.
 I try to break out of my comfort zone and sport something new into my outfit once in awhile.Traveling helps me on finding my personal style and I love to wear things that people won’t find here in Montreal.

 I realized lately that people tend to stick to a certain style and they are often afraid of getting out of their comfort zone.
 I try to break out of my comfort zone so that my style improve constantly.
-So far so good.posted almost 6 years ago
+So far so good.posted about 6 years ago

 Was always more conservative about how I dressed as a kid, mostly because I was more concerned with school than art or anything, even though I loved art stuff.